Sailboat moving across open blue water with a green tree-lined horizon — soft, peaceful energy

 What I’ve Learned

 More than 35 years ago, a mindfulness workshop with Jon Kabat-Zinn shifted the course of my life.
 Since then, I’ve deepened my practice, studying Jewish mindfulness and trauma-informed science.
-These teachings have helped me reconnect with the simple signals of my body and heart.
+These teachings have helped me reconnect with my body, heart, and spirit.

 From my study and practice of Interpersonal Neurobiology (Dan Siegel, M.D.), Polyvagal Theory (Stephen Porges, Ph.D.), Jewish mystical traditions, and other wisdom traditions, I’ve come to understand the central role of the nervous system in expanding our capacity for love and freedom throughout our lives.